Our gay guide to Taipei, one of Asia’s most LGBTQ+ friendly cities, includes the best gay hotels, bars, clubs, saunas, events, and more.

 Taipei Mega Dragon Boat Circuit Festival (June)

 Set sail aboard Asia’s best gay party!
 This festival takes place across 3 days on the second weekend of June during the Taipei Boat Festival.
 It is a mix of pool parties, circuit parties with tons of half-naked men, and some of the hottest names in the Asian show business.
-The highlight is the Sunday Afternoon Pool Party, which sees everyone strip down to their underwear, partying in the waters, and enjoy performances from live DJs.
+The highlight is the Sunday Afternoon Pool Party, which sees everyone strip down to their underwear, partying in the waters, and enjoying performances from live DJs.

 Taipei Gay Pride (October)